 National Safety and Quality Health Service Standards

-This document presents the second edition of the National Safety and Quality Health Service (NSQHS) Standards released in November 2017.
+This document presents the first edition of the National Safety and Quality Health Service (NSQHS) Standards released in September 2012.

 We aim to provide documents in an accessible format.
 If you're having problems using a document with your accessibility tools, please contact us for help.

-The National Safety and Quality Health Service Standards were developed by the Australian Commission on Safety and Quality in Health Care in collaboration with the Australian Government, states and territories, the private sector, clinical experts, patients and carers.
+The NSQHS Standards were developed by the Australian Commission on Safety and Quality in Health Care in consultation and collaboration with jurisdictions, technical experts and a wide range of stakeholders, including health professionals and patients.
 The primary aims of the NSQHS Standards are: